Key takeaways

 Lender fees

 Not all mortgage lenders charge the same fees, and some lenders don’t charge fees at all.
 Depending on which FHA lender you work with, you might be able to negotiate some fees.
-Typical FHA loan fees include:
+These fees include, but aren’t limited to:

-You might find your lender offers a lower interest rate but makes up for it with higher fees.
-The fees are reflected in the annual percentage rate (APR), so be sure to compare this figure when weighing FHA loan closing costs.
+You might find your lender offers a lower interest rate but higher fees.
+Some of these fees might be reflected in the annual percentage rate (APR), so be sure to compare this figure when weighing FHA loan closing costs.

 Third-party fees